 What States is OSHA 30 Hour General Mandatory in?

-The OSHA 30 hour general industry training is not mandatory in any state at the federal level.
-However, some states have their own OSHA-approved state plans that have additional safety and health requirements for employers and workers, including specific training requirements.
+The OSHA 30-hour general industry training is not obligatory at the federal level in any state.
+Nonetheless, certain states have established their own OSHA-approved state plans, which impose supplementary safety and health prerequisites on employers and employees, including distinct training mandates.

 In these states, employers and workers may be required to complete the OSHA 30 hour general industry training or a similar training program.
 The states with OSHA-approved state plans that may have their own training requirements for general industry workers include: